AloizioMacedo/unitstools/docs/source/technicaldetails.rst

 .. currentmodule:: unitstools

 The classes :class:`Unit` and :class:`IntUnit` (and their derived classes defined by the user) are never actually instantiated.
-Their instantiation produce :code:`ints` and :code:`floats`, as can be seen in the definitions of their :func:`__new__` dunder method.
+Their instantiations produce :code:`ints` and :code:`floats`, as can be seen in the definitions of their :func:`__new__` dunder method.

-This should be kept in mind in order to understand that, in runtime, things like :code:`IntUnit(2)` are just :code:`ints`.
+This should be kept in mind in order to understand that, at runtime, things like :code:`IntUnit(2)` are just :code:`ints`.
 This means that the following code would raise an error.